docusign/docusign-esign-node-client/README.md

   // that code and pass it to token endpoint as shown in the next
   // lines:
   apiClient.generateAccessToken(integratorKey, clientSecret, req.query.code, function (err, oAuthToken) {

     console.log(oAuthToken);

+    //IMPORTANT: In order to access the other api families, you will need to add this Auth header to your apiClient. apiClient.addDefaultHeader('Authorization', 'Bearer ' + oAuthToken.accessToken);

     apiClient.getUserInfo(oAuthToken.accessToken, function (err, userInfo) {
       console.log("UserInfo: " + userInfo);